hashicorp/terraform-provider-google/website/docs/r/dns_record_set.html.markdown

 * `enable_geo_fencing` - (Optional) Specifies whether to enable fencing for geo queries.

-* `primary_backup` - (Optional) The configuration for a primary-backup policy with global to regional failover.
+* `primary_backup` - (Optional) The configuration for a failover policy with global to regional failover.
 Queries are responded to with the global primary targets, but if none of the primary targets are healthy, then we fallback to a regional failover policy.
     Structure is [documented below](#nested_primary_backup).

 <a name="nested_wrr"></a>The `wrr` block supports: